Diana-Cl/Diana-Cl/docs/en/index.md

 ::: tip **Author's Notes**

-- After activation via the `HWID` method, you may encounter issues signing into your Microsoft account in **Microsoft Edge** browser settings!
+- After permanent activation via the `HWID` method, you may encounter issues signing into your Microsoft account in **Microsoft Edge** browser settings!
 - **Solution 1:** Skip this activation method< and use [KMS](./kms) instead (takes less than 2 minutes and requires renewal every 6 months).
 - **Solution 2:** Avoid Edge and switch to alternative browsers like **Chrome** or **Firefox**.